MinecraftHopper/MinecraftHopper/_help/installing-java/index.markdown

 sudo apt install openjdk-8-jdk
 ```

-There are also PPAs available for Adoptium.
+There are also PPAs available for Adoptium and other Java distributions.

 ##### Fedora